smitsc/phpTest/README.md

 ### minDiscCirc

 Is the given point inside or outside the circle?
-This calculation will take some furtherf research
+This calculation will take some further research